Leonardo Express - Our Favourite Way to Get from Fiumicino Airport to Rome (2025)

 All Leonardo Express trains arrive at and depart from Roma Termini, the main train station in central RomeAll Leonardo Express trains arrive at and depart from Roma Termini, the main train station in central Rome

-Where we love to stay in Rome near Termini station
+Where to stay near Termini Station: Our top hotel picks

 We found it convenient to stay close to Termini Station, so we can easily reach our accommodation once we arrive by Leonardo Express train.